meower-media-co/Meower-Desktop/README.md

 ```
 npm run make
 ```
 It'll now make a executable file taliored to your system for you.
 Now, all you need to do now is to wait for it to `make`!
+The rest will be for UNIX systems.

 Now, a executable file for your system will show up in `out/make/`. `cd` to that location and run `dir` to find the executable for the system you're using.
 Once found, run:
 ```